Samsung Galaxy S20 begins shipping March 6

 All three phones in the S20 series — the S20, S20+, and S20 Ultra 5G — play stereo sound through the earpiece and a bottom-firing loudspeaker.
 They’re both tuned by AKG Acoustics and support the Direct Stream Digital (DSD) format (64/128) and Dolby’s Atmos 3D simulated surround sound technology in supported apps.

-Thanks to a new collaboration between Spotify and Bixby Routines (more on that later), you’re able to kickstart a personalized soundtrack based on routines.
+And thanks to an ongoing collaboration with Spotify, the Z Flip’s default keyboard lets you quickly search and share songs, albums, and playlists from Spotify via a generated link, and Samsung’s clock app lets you choose a song to wake up to.
 And the S20 series’ Music Share feature extends the Bluetooth connection to a car radio or speaker.

 Connectivity and processor